prdcr-gem/FlashCards/README.md

 Describe any challenges encountered while building the app.

-Challenges I've encountered were making the card a flip, learning new syntax using {useState}, and applying eventlisteners button as well as having a one week deadline.
+Challenges I've encountered were making the cards flip, learning new syntax using {useState}, and applying eventlisteners button as well as having a one week deadline.

 ## License